alexcnichols/alexcnichols/README.md

 :wave: Hi!
-I'm Alex, a product operations manager at [@GitHub](https://github.com/github).
+I'm Alex, and I lead the Product Operations team at [@GitHub](https://github.com/github).

 - 🔭 I’m currently working on helping our teams at GitHub continue improving how we plan, release, and collect feedback.
-- 🌱 I’m currently learning about GitHub Actions to automate all the things!
+- 🌱 I’m currently learning about using GitHub Actions to automate all the things!
 - 👯 I’m looking to collaborate on product operations best practices.
 - 🤔 I’m looking for help with understanding how large organizations manage product feedback.
 - 💬 Ask me about working from home.